bradcar/MicroPython_BMPxxx/README.md

     print(f"New IRR setting: {bmp.iir_coefficient}")
 ```
 ## I2C Addresses
-If you only have one sensor on the same I2C, they it will use the table below to scan the addresses.
-If you have multiple devices on the same I2C, it is a good practice to specify the sensors address.
+If you only have one sensor on an I2C, use the default addresses.
+If you have multiple devices on the same I2C, it is a good practice to specify each sensor's address.
 To change the address to secondary you need to look look up the specs of your specific sensor.
-Often addresses can be changed with a solder blob or by connecting specific pins on the sensor to ground or vcc.
+Often addresses can be changed with a solder blob or by connecting specific pins on the sensor to ground or Vcc.
 This driver will scan for both the primary and secondary addresses.
-It then checks each sensors unique id to see if it is one of these bmp sensors.
+It also checks the sensor's unique id to verify it is a BMP sensors.

 Table 1: I2C Sensor Address
 | Sensor | Default | Secondary |